JuanCarlos-TiqueRangel/leo_ar_follower/README.md

 ![LeoRover](docs/leo_rover_gazebo.png)

 First to run the simulation and get the leo rover as the image above, you need to pull the next container [here](https://hub.docker.com/r/cjb873/sim_image).
-If you have a nvidia graphic card I advice run the docker with nvidia access to get better simulation performance and more FPS.
+If you have a nvidia graphic card I advise running the docker with nvidia access to get better simulation performance and more FPS.

 ```
 docker run -p 9000:80 --name sim -it --gpus all cjb873/sim_image:1.0
 ```

-Once you run the docker container you can run the simulation of leo_rover
+Once you have running the docker container you can run the simulation of leo_rover
 ```
 cd ~/catkin_ws